Women's Technology Empowerment Centre: History

 Oreoluwa Lesi noticed a gender gap in the knowledge of Information and communications technology in Nigeria and other African countries.
 She founded the organization in 2008 in Lagos.

-Over the years, W.TEC has extended its scope, reaching over 26,000 participants and expanding into Kwara and Anambra states.
+Over the years, W.TEC has extended its scope, reaching over 60,000 participants and expanding into Kwara and Anambra states.

 In 2017, Facebook partnered with W.TEC to improve Internet safety.

 Services

 W.TEC's work includes technology-training programmes for girls through intensive girls-only camps and technology clubs in W.TEC academy.
 During the camps and after-school clubs, the girls learn to create and innovate with technology by building and making websites, web applications, video games, films, and other digital content.
-In the words of Adeola Akinyemiju, the Finance Director, W.TEC "is training girls on electronic and digital circuit technologies, web designs to bridge the gender gap in the engineering space."
+In the words of Adeola Akinyemiju, the Finance Director, W.TEC “is training girls on electronic and digital circuit technologies, web designs to bridge the gender gap in the engineering space."
 The organisation advocates against and works to break down gender stereotypes, especially with respect to careers.
-In 2024 the reach out the Physically - challenged people and trained the on tech.
+In 2024, the organisation reached out to people with disabilities and provided them with tech training.

 Programmes operated by W.TEC include: